 German development cooperation with Ethiopia

-Development cooperation focuses on the following three priority areas:
+Ethiopian-German cooperation concentrates on the following core areas:

 In addition, Germany is providing assistance for displaced persons living in Ethiopia and for local people in host communities.
 In order to improve the living conditions and economic opportunities of both groups, support is being provided, in particular, for activities concerned with food security, preventive health care, water and sanitation, and vocational training.